eovallemagallanes/HBGM-Stenosis/README.md

 # HBGM-Stenosis
 ----------

-This repository hosts Python code for the paper ****, submited to Computer Methods and Programs in Biomedicine](https://www.journals.elsevier.com/computer-methods-and-programs-in-biomedicine).
+This repository hosts Python code for the paper ****, submited to [Computer Methods and Programs in Biomedicine](https://www.journals.elsevier.com/computer-methods-and-programs-in-biomedicine).

 ----------